juanpablo-santos/stripes-spring-boot/README.md

 * `stripes.custom-conf.WHATEVER`: any other filter configuration value that you might need for your Stripes extension are supported through the `stripes.custom-conf` sub-namespace, i.e., `stripes.custom-conf.WHATEVER=MY_CUSTOM_VALUE` will be set as an configuration parameter of Stripes filter with key `WHATEVER` and value `MY_CUSTOM_VALUE`.
 * `stripes.enabled`: set to false to bypass this module's configuration.

+By default, Stripes Dynamic Filter map to `/*`, whereas Stripes Filter maps to `*.jsp`.
+Beginning with 1.1.0, it is possible to overwrite this mappings by defining two beans, named `urlPatternsForStripesDynamicFilter` and / or `urlPatternsForStripesFilter`, both returning `List < String >` with the desired URL mappings.

+Also beginning with 1.1.0, it is possible to run Stripes Filters side by side with Spring MVC (f.ex., you want to use Actuator from Spring Boot 1.5).
+To do so, just add `stripes.without-springmvc=false` on your `application.properties` file.

 ## Running the sample

 * Git clone + `mvn clean install`